pwbriggs/music-assistant.github.io/docs/installation.md

 Using [HAOS](https://developers.home-assistant.io/docs/operating-system/).
 Go to the [Home Assistant Integration](integration/installation.md) page and follow the instructions there which will install the integration and the server (as an addon).

+!!! note
+    When using this method (and ticking the `Use the official Music Assistant server add-on` checkbox) the Integration will install the server and auto update it.
+The server will be uninstalled if the Integration is removed.
+The server will be shutdown if the Integration is disabled.
+You will not be able to manually uninstall the server and if you manually shut it down it will be restarted.

 ## Tertiary installation method: Docker image

 An alternative way to run the Music Assistant server is by running the docker image: